SleepyDust logo

 Navigating the 7 Month Sleep Regression

 As a new parent, you may feel the burden of sleepless nights and wonder if your baby will ever sleep through the night.
-Just as you thought you had a handle on your little one’s sleep schedule, the infamous 7-month sleep regression came along, causing chaos in your home.
+Just as you thought you had a handle on your little one’s sleep schedule, the infamous 7 month sleep regression came along, causing chaos in your home.
 Understanding sleep regression is key to helping your baby navigate the challenging phase.

 Understanding the 7 Month Sleep Regression